Last updated on February 18, 2020 at 04:38 pm

-If I could hibernate from October to April, I absolutely would.
-And I’m not alone.
-Approximately 14 percent of the adult population in the United States suffers from the winter blues.
+Although the snow can be pretty and nothing beats warming up by a fire, this time of year can be depressing for some people.
+And they’re not alone.
+Approximately 14 percent of the adult population in the United States suffer from the winter blues.
 Another seven percent suffer from seasonal affective disorder.

 But what are the winter blues exactly?
-Isn’t it the same thing as seasonal affective disorder?
+Are they the same as seasonal affective disorder?
 Yes and no. Seasonal affective disorder (SAD) is a subtype of major depression that comes and goes with the seasons.
-The winter blues is also a seasonal depression but the symptoms are milder than those of SAD.
+The winter blues are also a seasonal depression but the symptoms are milder than those of SAD.
 Symptoms of SAD include irritability, low energy, oversleeping, weight gain, appetite changes, hypersensitivity to rejection, problems getting along with other people and experiencing a feeling of heavy arms and legs.

-If you or someone you know suffers from the winter blues or seasonal affective disorder, here are some ways to kick those blues to the curb:
+If you or someone you know suffers from the winter doldrums or seasonal affective disorder, there are ways to kick those blues to the curb:

 - Exercise.
-I know, I know.
-This time of year most of us only want to curl up on the couch or in bed in fluffy jammies eating comfort foods.
-I hear you because as I write that’s exactly what I want to do.
+This time of year it’s tempting to put on some comfy jammies and curl up on the couch or in bed eating comfort foods.
 But exercise will release endorphins and help elevate your mood.
-The internet is chock full of free exercise videos so find what works best for you.
+The internet is chock full of free exercise videos, so find what works best for you.

 - Sleep.
-This is my favorite one.
-Sleep is often the first thing to get cut when we get busy, or distracted, or procrastinate…do you see where I’m going with this?
+Sleep is often the first thing we cut when we get busy or distracted or procrastinate.
 Getting enough sleep should be a top priority.
 Make it so.

 - Go outside.
-I know it’s cold outside but fresh air and sunshine will improve your mood.
+Although it’s cold outside, fresh air and sunshine will improve your mood.
 If the weather outside is too frightful, try sitting by a window to catch some rays.

 - Stay warm.
 No, this doesn’t cancel out number four.
 Enjoy hot meals and hot nonalcoholic beverages often and pile on the layers.
 Try to keep your home’s thermostat up slightly.
 You’ll be surprised how much of a difference the added warmth can make.

 - Eat healthy foods.
-I try to load up on greens when the winter doldrums hit.
+Try to load up on greens when the winter doldrums hit.
 Not only does eating healthy help keep colds and viruses at bay, the nutrients also provide energy.
-Plus, leafy greens get their mojo from the sun so really when you think about it, getting your greens on is like eating the sun!

 - Focus on resolutions.
 Don’t let those New Year’s resolutions fade away.
 Create a plan, set milestones and celebrate small victories.
-This way you’ll keep your mind off the springtime countdown, and celebrating milestones and small wins can put a little pep in your step.
-Go get’em, tiger.
+This will help to keep your mind off the springtime countdown while putting a little pep in your step.

 - Treat yourself.
-Having something to look forward to can really keep you going even when the sun sets at four pm.
-Consider a massage, facial or a dinner out.
+Having something to look forward to can really keep you going even when the sun sets at 4:00 p.m.
+Consider a massage, facial or dinner out.
 It’s your treat so make it a good one!

 - Take a whiff.
-Some of my friends swear by aromatherapy when they’re feeling low.
+Aromatherapy may help to lift your mood.
 Scents like lavender, bergamot, jasmine and citrus are said to help with seasonal depression.
 Try adding some to a hot bath or splurge for an aromatherapy diffuser or lamp.

 - Bring in the professionals.
-All kidding aside, it’s normal to feel down some days but if you’re bummed out for days at a time and you can’t find the motivation to do the things you usually enjoy, call your doctor.
+While it’s normal to feel down some days, if you’re bummed out for days at a time and you can’t find the motivation to do the things you usually enjoy, call your doctor.